Beth A. Simmons: Career

-Simmons taught as an assistant professor at Duke University (1991–1996) and as an associate professor at the University of California, Berkeley (1996–2002) before joining the faculty of Harvard University in 2002, where she was Clarence Dillon Professor of International Affairs and Director of the Weatherhead Center for International Affairs.
+Simmons taught as an assistant professor at Duke University (1991–1996) in the research department at the International Monetary Fund (1995-1996) and as an associate professor at the University of California, Berkeley (1996–2002) before joining the faculty of Harvard University in 2002, where she was Clarence Dillon Professor of International Affairs and Director of the Weatherhead Center for International Affairs.

 In 2016, she became Andrea Mitchell University Professor in Law and Political Science at the University of Pennsylvania Law School.

 Simmons served as President of the International Studies Association from 2011–2012.
-She was succeeded as President by Etel Solingen of the University of California, Irvine.
+She was succeeded as president by Etel Solingen of the University of California, Irvine.
+Her research is now concentrated on internation borders, border governance, human rights, and the diffusion of norms in global politics.
+In September 2025, Simmons became President of the American Political Science Association.